shua1090/IngwazCoin/README.md

 # Ingwaz Coin #

+Currently work in progress (Centralized Head-Node not ready in testnet, cli client/server not ready)

 ![Alt text](src/main/resources/IngwazSmall.png?raw=true "Logo")<br/>
 Ingwaz is an attempt to create a new, simple-to-understand cryptocurrency, implementing the basic concepts behind a BlockChain in Java.
 The fundamental concept of a BlockChain is used, but other